History of computing hardware: Mechanical calculators

 Gottfried Wilhelm von Leibniz invented the stepped reckoner and his famous stepped drum mechanism around 1672.
 He attempted to create a machine that could be used not only for addition and subtraction but would use a moveable carriage to enable multiplication and division.
 Leibniz once said "It is unworthy of excellent men to lose hours like slaves in the labour of calculation which could safely be relegated to anyone else if machines were used."
 However, Leibniz did not incorporate a fully successful carry mechanism.
 Leibniz also described the binary numeral system, a central ingredient of all modern computers.
 However, up to the 1940s, many subsequent designs (including Charles Babbage's machines of 1822 and even ENIAC of 1945) were based on the decimal system.
 (Note: Binary-coded decimal (BCD) is a numeric representation, or character encoding, which is still widely used.)

 Detail of an arithmometer built before 1851.
 The one-digit multiplier cursor (ivory top) is the leftmost cursor.

 Around 1820, Charles Xavier Thomas de Colmar created what would over the rest of the century become the first successful, mass-produced mechanical calculator, the Thomas Arithmometer.
 It could be used to add and subtract, and with a moveable carriage the operator could also multiply, and divide by a process of long multiplication and long division.
 It utilised a stepped drum similar in conception to that invented by Leibniz.
 Mechanical calculators remained in use until the 1970s.

 Punched-card data processing

 In 1804, French weaver Joseph Marie Jacquard developed a loom in which the pattern being woven was controlled by a paper tape constructed from punched cards.
-The paper tape could be changed without changing the mechanical design of the loom.
+The paper tape could be changed without altering the mechanical design of the loom.
 This was a landmark achievement in programmability.
 His machine was an improvement over similar weaving looms.
 Punched cards were preceded by punch bands, as in the machine proposed by Basile Bouchon.
 These bands would inspire information recording for automatic pianos and more recently numerical control machine tools.